jxai/lean-conky-config/README.md

 If `~/.config/conky` doesn't exist yet, you may simply use that path which is the default for Conky config.

+It is recommended to install the [LCC font](#Enable/disable-LCC-font), but that is optional.

 ## How to Run

 Start Conky/LCC by: